 You can learn more about Shopify’s plans and fees in our Shopify Pricing Review.

 Or, if you’re looking to budget, check out our article on the Best Free Ecommerce Platforms to compare free trials and even free plans.

 Why should I sell on Etsy?

 Etsy is a popular place for both buyers and sellers!
 It has over 33 million buyers, which is a large market you don’t want to miss out on.
 Only sell through Etsy if you’re selling homemade goods, vintage products, or craft supplies.
 We only recommend it for very small-scale sellers.

-If you’re looking for something a bit more advanced, take a look at our Ecommerce Comparison Chart.
+If you’re looking for something a bit more advanced, take a look at our Online Store Builder Comparison Chart.